Top 11 U.S. National Park Favorites!

 Saguaro National Park

-Full of history and a desert jewel, Saguaro National Park is a little bit different than other parks.
-There are are two different areas that are separated of which the areas are about 33 miles apart.
+This incredible park is full of history and a desert jewel, Saguaro National Park is a little bit different than other parks.
+There are two different areas that are separated of which the areas are about 33 miles apart.
 We spent most of our time in the east section of the park.
 This park consists of approximately 92,000 acres of desert landscapes and endless saguaro cactus!

 One of the most interesting areas of the park I think is the historical lime kilns and origins of the city of Tuscan.
 In the 1880s, the demand for mortar is quite high, which means the kilns were busy and there were plenty of hard labor jobs.
 The kilns helped fuel the growth of the city of Tuscan in those days.
 Directions.

 Channel Islands National Park

 If you are looking for a very unique and adventurous experience, then this national park is it!
 In order to reach these islands, you will need to be transported on a catamaran.